tokenika/eosfactory/teos/README.md

 ### Starting with a template

-Let you have installed *EOSFactory* according to uor instructions.
+Let you have installed *EOSFactory* according to our instructions.
 Let you have your smart-contract workspace defined, either with the `-w` option of the `eosfactory` installer, or with a corresponding entry in the `config.json` file, for example:
 ```
 {